-I’m not totally convinced about the educational value of minecraft, but my children are pretty obsessed with it.
+My children are pretty obsessed with Minecraft.
 Even limiting their computer time doesn’t prevent them from spending all their extra time talking about the game, comparing notes on how to build the best mob spawners or toilets for the computer game characters that have no use of them.
 I find that if I’m going to have conversations with them these days, I need to come up with some ways to tie it in with minecraft.
 Here are a few of my ideas and a bit about how some of them turned out.

 How is minecraft similar to lego?
 How is it different?
 We talked briefly about what it would be like to build a foundation out of basic blocks, and then have to mine and use those blocks in the building of a house or setting.
 Obviously strip-mines and open-pit mines would be easier than tunnels, since a person’s hands would have to reach through.
 Gravity would always apply, unless the pieces are of different size and overlap, which they of course could be because lego has more size options than minecraft.

 How is Minecraft similar to Settlers of Catan?
 How is it different?
 In Minecraft there’s more variety of products and resources, and you have more choice about which ones you gather when, whereas Settlers of Catan the luck of the dice plays a larger role.
 In Minecraft there’s less rules about how you interact with your neighbours, though in both games you can help supply someone with resources they need or choose to withhold them – or steal, for that matter.